 To prevent stomatitis, you need to remove your dentures every night and make sure they are cleaned.
 Your mouth should also be rinsed, and your gums cleaned.
 Prolonged contact between dentures and gums will allow bacteria to accumulate underneath and become trapped.
 Regular cleaning will fix this problem and eradicate any bacteria that has amassed.

-Swabs are taken to diagnose stomatitis and it can be treated with thorough cleaning, improved dental hygiene practices, and topical antifungal medications.
+Swabs are taken to diagnose stomatitis and it can be treated with a thorough cleaning, improved dental hygiene practices, and topical antifungal medications.
 Speak with your doctor if you suspect that you may have stomatitis.

 Other oral infections can change the shape of your mouth, as well, potentially leading to a swelling of the gums.
 In most cases, the inflammation will present with symptoms such as tenderness, pain, or redness.